ENTERPRENEURSHIP & MARKETING 10 – For Grades 9 & 10

 This course covers topics such as Marketing, Market Research, Entrepreneurship, Communication, Finance and Economics through learning about all business departments including Customer Service, Human Resources, Product Design, Information Technology, Sales and Finance.
 Learn real life, research, critical thinking and problem-solving skills by taking Entrepreneurship & Marketing 10.
 Students will be taught practical business skills useful for the entry to the world of employment.
 Among these skills are resume preparation, the interview process, dealing with customers, budgeting, sales, presenting work.

-Students will learn in a computer lab also using iPads, educational „apps‟, latest media technology programs and on line resources to produce business assignments.
-Students have the opportunity to have varied, interesting learning experiences via discussions, debates, role playing, and relevant company documentaries.
-Examples of assignments include students planning and opening their own businesses, producing and branding a product or service, dealing with money, skills needed to get a job, and how to deal with different types of customers.
+Students will learn in a computer lab also using educational apps and latest media technology programs and on-line resources to produce business assignments.
+Students have the opportunity to have varied and interesting learning experiences via discussions, debates, role playing, and relevant company documentaries.

 INTRODUCTION TO CLOTHING AND TEXILES